-You will be registered for your language module on SITS (the University’s student registration system).
+If you are an undergraduate student, you will be registered for your language module on SITS (the University’s student registration system).
 This ensures that your results are recorded on your transcript at the end of the academic year.
-If you fail a module the fail mark will be recorded on your transcript.
+If you fail a module, the fail mark will be recorded on your transcript.
 You may re-submit coursework and re-sit tests at the end of the following academic year.

 - Who do I inform if I have special needs or require additional time to complete tests?

 If you require special arrangements for examinations, please get in touch with the Additional Learning Support team.
 If your application with ALS is successful, please inform us at firstname.lastname@example.org so we can make the necessary arrangements for GGA testing.

 - Are the language modules open to postgraduate students?

 Yes.
 All modules are open to postgraduate students but not as credit-bearing options.
 You are expected to complete assignments and take the tests and will receive a certificate listing your grade on successful completion of the module.